 When the pandemic first hit and we had to learn new ways of interacting with friends and family, video conferencing became incredibly popular.
 Because of this, there are now so many more ways to enjoy each other’s company virtually.

 - Send each other gifts in advance and unwrap them in front of the camera.
+You may even want to try some more minimalist and sustainable Christmas gifts this year.

 - Cook the same meal together over video so you can feel like you’re eating dinner together